 Newton real estate guide & listings for sale

-The homes in this neighbourhood are very modern, because about 40% of its buildings were constructed after the year 2000, while most of the remaining buildings were built in the 1960s and the 1980s.
-In this part of the city, about 30% of dwellings are duplexes, whereas the remainder are mainly small apartment buildings, single detached homes, and townhouses.
-Homeowners occupy roughly 70% of the properties in Newton and 30% are rented.
-This part of the city has a good selection of housing size options, ranging from lofts to four or more bedrooms.
+About 40% of properties in Newton were constructed following the year 2000, while the majority of the remaining buildings were built in the 1960s and the 1980s.
+Duplexes are the predominant housing type, representing roughly 30% of dwellings in this area, whereas the rest are mainly small apartment buildings, single detached homes, and townhouses.
+Homeowners occupy roughly 70% of the units in Newton and 30% are rented.
+This part of Surrey also has a good selection of housing size options - it is quite easy to find homes ranging from lofts to four or more bedrooms.

 It is convenient to reach the closest grocery store on foot from most homes for sale in Newton.
 There are also a limited number of opportunities for those who care about nearby restaurants and cafes.
 Regarding education, parents and their children will value that no matter where their home is situated in this area, daycares and primary schools are close by.
 On the other hand, families may consider it difficult for their schoolchildren to access high schools as a pedestrian.
 Along with public schools, there are private primary and secondary schools.